-Graduation December giving 3.5 years for the BSPS MBC degree completion +
+Graduation December giving 3.5 years for the B.S.P.S.
+MBC degree completion +

-1The MBC major requires that 3 semester hours of laboratory instruction be taken at the 3000 level or higher in a course taught by the MBC Department.
+The MBC major requires that 3 semester hours of laboratory instruction be taken at the 3000 level or higher in a course taught by the MBC Department.
 Completion of 3 semester hours of any of the following courses will satisfy this requirement: MBC 3880, MBC 4850, MBC 4870, MBC 4880, MBC 4900, MBC 4950, or MBC 4960.
 MBC 3850 Microbiology & Immunology Lab, 1 semester hour credit does not satisfy this requirement unless it is taken with an additional 2 credit hours of any of the other approved laboratories listed above.

-Information on and requirements for the MS portion of the BSPS MBC Major & MS MC option is in the College of Pharmacy and Pharmaceutical Sciences Graduate Catalogue in the section entitled: Master of Science in Medicinal Chemistry
+Information on and requirements for the M.S. portion of the B.S.P.S.
+MBC Major & M.S.
+MC option is in the CPPS Graduate

+Catalogue in the section entitled: Master of Science in Medicinal Chemistry

-The student would begin the master's portion in the spring semester following the BSPS MBC graduation at the end of the Fall term, and could complete the MS degree by the end of the spring semester of the following year.
-Therefore the two degrees, BSPS MBC and MS MC, could be accomplished in 5 calendar years.
+The student would begin the master's portion in the spring semester following the B.S.P.S.
+MBC graduation at the end of the Fall term, and could complete the M.S. degree by the end of the spring semester of the following year.
+Therefore the two degrees, B.S.P.S.
+MBC and M.S.
+MC, could be accomplished in 5 calendar years.